TusharPatelGithub/AI-Resume-Builder/README.md

 AI Resume Builder

 AI Resume Builder is a modern web application that helps users create professional resumes quickly.
-It provides an intuitive frontend with live preview and a secure backend with authentication and MongoDB integration.
+It provides an intuitive frontend with live preview and a secure backend with authentication and integration.

 🚀 Tech Stack

-Frontend: React.js, Vite, TailwindCSS, Redux Toolkit

-Backend: Node.js, Express.js
+Frontend: HTML, Tailwind CSS, react

-Database: MongoDB
+Database: SQL

-Other: JWT Authentication, Bcrypt Password Hashing

 📂 Features

-🔒 Secure Authentication (JWT + bcrypt)
+🔒 Secure Authentication

 🏠 User Dashboard for managing multiple resumes